Randomized term grouping over physical law on digital quantum simulation: Randomized protocols

 \subsection{qDrift}

 With Lemma\ref{lem1}, we first choose an important sampling distribution ${p_j}$.
 Here we consider the original construction, i.e. $p_j = \frac{|h_j|}{\lambda}$ where $|\cdot|$ means absolute value and $\lambda = \sum_{j=1}^{L} |h_j|$ .
-More advanced important sampling technique could be used to reduce cost of the circuit\cite{kiss2023importance, tokdar2010importance} in Appendix\ref{apC}.
-Then for each sample step\footnote{qDrift does not have the idea of time step, instead it is number of Pauli strings sampled that specify the interval of evolution.} we sample from the pool ${H_j}$ and implement the Pauli string with modified coefficients $\lambda t / N$ with N being the total sample number.
+More advanced important sampling techniques could be used to reduce the cost of the circuit\cite{kiss2023importance, tokdar2010importance} in Appendix\ref{apC}.
+Then for each sample step\footnote{qDrift does not have the idea of the time step.
+Instead, a number of Pauli strings sampled specifies the interval of evolution.} we sample from the pool ${H_j}$ and implement the Pauli string with modified coefficients $\lambda t / N$ with N being the total sample number.
 Effectively, with probability $\lambda^N \prod_{j=1}^N |h_{j_k}|$, we have constructed a quantum channel: